Book Now

 Antelope Species in Murchison Falls National Park - Where to Spot Them

 Another species is the bushbuck, also known as Tragelaphus scriptus.
-This antelope is shy and mostly lives alone.
-It is usually found in forested areas.
+This antelope is shy and mostly lives alone, usually found in forested areas.
 Males have spiral horns, while females do not.
 Both males and females have white spots on their bodies.

 Also found in the park is the waterbuck, scientifically known as Kobus ellipsiprymnus.
 These large antelopes have shaggy coats and a white ring around their rump.
 They live mostly near water sources and are seen in small groups.
 Only the males have long, curved horns, while females do not have horns.

 The Jackson’s hartebeest is another species in the park.
-It has a long face and a sloping back.
-These animals are light brown in color and live in open grasslands.
+It has a long face and a sloping back, with a light brown coat, and lives in open grasslands.
 Both males and females have V-shaped horns.

-The Oribi is a small, slender antelope with a reddish-brown coat and short, straight horns.
-They usually move in pairs, though sometimes a small family can be seen.
+The oribi is a small, slender antelope with a reddish-brown coat and short, straight horns.
+They usually move in pairs, though sometimes a small family group can be seen together.

 The duiker is also found in Murchison Falls.
 It is small, shy, and tends to hide in bushes when threatened.
 Only the males have short, pointed horns.